Monarch-Robotics-1245/BEST-LowG/README.md

 8D (Right DPad Down):
 8R (Right DPad Right):
 ```
+> Joystick Buttons output a 1 for True and a 0 for False.
+They are not boolean variables
+> Joystick Axis output a range from -127 to 127 where 127 is 100% and -127 is -100%
 ## Code Formatting
 Please try to follow the PEP 8 Style Guide.